 The Golden open space land slopes upward steeply from the North Golden Neighborhoods at the foot of North Table Mountain.
 The city owned parcels are all below the ridge.
 The land above the ridge is part of Jefferson County Open Space.

 North Table Mountain is underlain by sedimentary rocks of the Denver Formation, which spans the interval from the latest Cretaceous to early Paleocene time.
-An exposure of the Cretaceous-Tertiary (K/T) boundary layer has been identified and documented on nearby South Table Mountain.
+An exposure of Cretaceous-Paleogene (K-Pg) boundary [formerly K/T boundary] layer has been Identified and documented on nearby South Table Mountain.

 Three prominent, columnar jointed, cliff-forming lava flows can be seen on North Table Mountain, one exposed part way up the northwest slope, and two that form its cap.
 The Ralston Dike, a body of intrusive monzonite located about two miles to the northwest, represents the volcanic vent from which the flows erupted.
 The flows are about 62 to 64 million years old according to radiometric dating, which places them in the early Paleocene epoch.
 Generally referred to as basaltic, they are classified either as monzonite (the lowest flow) and latite (the upper two flows), or as shoshonite.
 They contain the minerals augite, plagioclase, and olivine altered to serpentine, with accessory sanidine, orthoclase, apatite, magnetite, and biotite.
 (1)